From a report on the FAIR conference: LDS apologists tackle same-sex attraction, women's issues, Peggy Fletcher Stack, Salt Lake Tribune

 McBaine cited a 2011 survey of 3,000 Mormons who had left the church, which reported that 47 percent cited women's issues as a "significant" reason for their loss of faith.
 Among women respondents, that percentage climbed to 63 percent, and 70 percent for single Mormon women

-"Denying this pain or belittling it," she said, "is an all too common occurrence among both our men and our women."
+."Denying this pain or belittling it," she said, "is an all too common occurrence among both our men and our women."

 McBaine suggested shifting the model from a hierarchical to a cooperative one, where men and women work together but not in identical roles.
 She offered several suggestions for increasing women's stature and visibility: consistently using the title "president" when referring to women leaders; having local women leaders routinely sit on the stand so congregants know them; inviting female leaders to speak monthly as men on the stake high council do; quoting women's speeches as often as men's; allowing women to be the last speaker in Mormon services; and inviting girls to participate in the Pinewood Derby.